 Regular exercise helps make your heart stronger and more efficient at pumping blood, which lowers the pressure in your arteries.

-What’s more, doing even more exercise reduces your blood pressure even further, according to the National Walkers’ Health Study (5).
+What’s more, doing even more exercise than this reduces your blood pressure even further, according to the National Walkers’ Health Study (5).

 Salt intake is high around the world.
 In large part, this is due to processed and prepared foods.